-413.4 Para Equestrian Dressage riders will automatically be accredited with compensating aids as per their official classification card, but should apply to ESNZ Dressage for any additional dispensations required.
+- 413.4 Para Equestrian Dressage riders will automatically be accredited with compensating aids as per their official classification card, but should apply to ESNZ Dressage for any additional dispensations required. - 413.5 Riders who hold a current dispensation must wear a DNZ blue disc on each side of their saddle cloth to signify to officials that they have a dispensation for extra equipment and/or allowances for the level they are riding.